Page 150

 This page turns drunken humiliation into comic survival, moving from public clowning into a strangely tender aftermath in Mexico.

 What gives the page force is the way embarrassment becomes narrative material.
-The speaker recognizes himself as a clown in the eyes of others, but the scene doesn't stay there; it shifts into the grandmother's intervention, the back room, and the drops of tequila, which makes the whole episode feel both ridiculous and oddly cared for.
+The speaker recognizes himself as a clown in the eyes of others, but the scene does not stay there; it shifts into the grandmother's intervention, the back room, the drops of tequila, and the absurd return to the missing windshield wiper.
+This reading remains provisional because the marked opening still needs closer review.

 Drunken farce is revealed as survival — the clown routine is inseparable from the instinct to save the one last source of relief.
 The grandmother with the mop arrives as the first character to treat this not as theater but as a body needing care.